As more laws are weakened to allow the carrying of openly visible firearms in public, the threat of violence to the public rises alarmingly.

 Open Carrying of Long Guns

-Six states and the District of Columbia, generally ban the open carrying of long guns (rifles and shotguns).
-In the 44 remaining states, openly carrying a long gun is legal, although in three of these states (Iowa, Tennessee and Utah) the long gun must be unloaded.39 In addition, Virginia and Pennsylvania limit the ability to openly carry long guns in certain cities.40 In a majority of states, it is legal for an individual to openly carry a loaded firearm in public without a permit.
+Four states and the District of Columbia, generally ban the open carrying of long guns (rifles and shotguns) and six states impose some types of regulations on the open carrying of long guns.
+In the 41 remaining states, openly carrying a long gun is legal, although in Tennessee, the long gun must be unloaded.32 In addition, Virginia and Pennsylvania limit the ability to openly carry long guns in certain cities.33 In a majority of states, it is legal for an individual to openly carry a loaded firearm in public without a permit.

 States that Generally Prohibit Open Carrying of Long Guns

-States that Restrict, But Do Not Prohibit, the Open Carrying of Long Guns
+States that Impose Regulations on, But Do Not Prohibit, Open Carrying of Long Guns

 SUPPORT GUN SAFETY